W427697/Discord-/docs/get-started/svelte-webpack5.md

 <Callout variant="info">

 The community actively maintains the Svelte CSF addon but still lacks some features currently available in the official Storybook Svelte framework support.
-For more information, see [addon's documentation](https://github.com/storybookjs/addon-svelte-csf).
+For more information, see [the addon's documentation](https://github.com/storybookjs/addon-svelte-csf).

 </Callout>